fgrehm/vagrant-cachier/README.md

 the [available cache buckets](#available-cache-buckets) section below for more information.

-Under the hood, the plugin will hook into calls to `Vagrant::Builtin::Provision` during `vagrant up` / `vagrant reload` and will set things up for each configured cache bucket.
+Under the hood, the plugin will monkey patch `Vagrant::Builtin::Provision` and will set things up for each configured cache bucket before running each defined provisioner and after all provisioners are done.
 Before halting the machine, it will revert the changes required to set things up by hooking into calls to `Vagrant::Builtin::GracefulHalt` so that you can repackage the machine for others to use without requiring users to install the plugin as well.

 Cache buckets will be available from `/tmp/vagrant-cachier` on your guest and the appropriate folders will get symlinked to the right path _after_ the machine is